 C++ is one of the oldest programming languages, so there are numerous different performances.
 Having a sense of this history will stick you in the community of C++ programmers and give you a sense of its capabilities.

-In 1979, this programming language was invented by Bjarne Stroustrup while working on his Ph.D. thesis at Bell Labs.
-C++ was designed to be an extension of the programming language, hence its original name, “C with Classes ”.
+Bjarne Stroustrup invented this programming language in 1979 while working on his Ph.D. thesis at Bell Labs.
+C++ was designed as an extension of the programming language, thus the original name “C with Classes”.
 Stroustrup’s thing was to add flexibility and OOP (object-oriented programming) to the language.
 He included features similar to classes, strong type checking, default function arguments, and introductory inheritance.

 This included The Standard Template Library (STL), furnishing common programming functions and data structures.
 The language saw another modification in 2011 when C 11 was completed.
 This interpretation includes features similar to Regex support, new libraries, new syntax for loops, the auto keyword, and new container classes, amongst other effects.

 In order to properly make programs, you’ll need to be familiar with many tools and software a text editor, a compiler, a linker, and libraries.

 Text Editors In order to write a program, you need a text editor.
 Suppose this is a blank Microsoft Word document, it’s where you’ll actually write your code.
 Any text editor will do, and there are indeed some that come erected into your computer, but we recommend using a text editor designed for rendering.
 There are numerous options out there, but some of the most common text editors for developers are